joomla/rfc/proposed/cck-meta.md

 As useful as this new functionality is, it is extremely limited because there is no way to filter or sort  by the value of the custom fields.

+In Joomla 3.9 ([PR#20890](https://github.com/joomla/joomla-cms/pull/20890)), custom admin menus with a lot of filtering options were added, which is another major step towards a simple CCK supporting (kind of) different content types.

 ### 4.1 Approach 1

 #### 4.1.1 Projects Using Approach 1